-While the government generally allows political parties to operate without restriction, parties must win at least 5% of the national vote to gain representation in the Seim.
-Special- interest minority groups, such as the ethnic German minority (see "Ethnic Groups" below), are exempt from this rule.
-Poland's current government is controlled by the conservative, far-right promoted an increasingly authoritarian political agenda seeking to reform Poland's social, political, and economic spheres and increase the influence of the Catholic Church in Polish society (see Religion and Spirituality).
+While the government generally allows political parties to operate without restriction, parties must win at least 5% of the national vote to gain representation in the Sejm.
+Special-interest minority groups, such as the ethnic German minority (see "Ethnic Groups" below), are exempt from this rule.
+Poland's current aovernment is controlled by the conservative. far-right PiS led bv the politically influential former PM and PiS founder Jarosław Kaczyński (see History and Myth).
+Rising to power amid a arowth recent in social conservatism and nationalist movements.
+PiS swept the 2015 Parliamentary elections to become the first single party to gain an outright majority in the Sejm since the 1989 fall of communism.
+Over the last several years, PiS has promoted an increasingly authoritarian political agenda seeking to reform Poland's social, political, and economic spheres and increase the influence of the Catholic Church in Polish society (see Religion and Spirituality).